Orlando ‘Doc’ Gooden: 5 Fast Facts You Need to Know

 As long as I have the support of my parents and team, I’m perfectly fine, and I’m covered under the First Amendment to peacefully protest and assemble.

-While in his News Democrat interview, Gooden said, “People don’t know that the kneeling is a sign of respect for those you are mourning, and I think they need to be made aware of what it means.
+While a friend of Gooden’s, fellow youth football coach, Darren Goodwin, told the News Democrat in an interview, “People don’t know that the kneeling is a sign of respect for those you are mourning, and I think they need to be made aware of what it means.
 Everybody has the same First Amendment fright to free speech and protest.
 The comments directed toward the coaches and the kids isn’t fair, I don’t think.
 Then again, we don’t always deal with fairness.”

 2. Gooden Works in Children’s Healthcare